openstack-archive/senlin/doc/source/user/policy_types/deletion.rst

 ..
 NOTE::

   There is an implicit rule (criteria) when electing victim nodes.
-Senlin engine always rank those nodes which are not in ACTIVE state before others.
+Senlin engine always rank those nodes which are not in ACTIVE state or which are marked as tainted before others.

 There are more several actions that can trigger a deletion policy.
 Some of them may already carry a list of candidates to remove, e.g.